afuma/afuma/README.md

 Added the `Friday 29 feb 2024`

-Last update on Mon Mar 04 2024
+Last update on Wed Mar 06 2024

-**303 day before 2025 ⏱** days before new years
+**301 day before 2025 ⏱** days before new years

 🤖 This README.md is updated with hate, by Bicko ❤️